-This section is continued part of 18|Nanboku(Yoshino) Cho Period History (1333-1393) .
-Please read Chapter 18 before this section.
+This section is a continued part of 17|Nanboku(Yoshino) Cho Period History (1333-1392) .
+Please read Chapter 17 before reading this section.

 The circle above indicates the time we discuss in this section

 This time again, the rebellion plot came to light.
-Go-Daigo sneaked out Kyoto and fought against the Kamakura army.
-Go-Daigo’s army had less number of soldiers than the Kamakura army, but several groups of armies who were opposed to Kamakura Bakufu rose up from several places in Japan.
-Eventually, Go-Daigo was captured and sent to the Oki island (same place where Emperor Go-toba was sent).
+Go-daigo sneaked out of Kyoto and fought against the Kamakura army.
+Go-daigo’s army had fewer soldiers than the Kamakura army, but several groups opposing the Kamakura Bakufu rose from various places throughout Japan.
+Eventually, Go-daigo was captured and sent to Oki Island (the same place where Emperor Go-toba was sent).

 *Nitta Yoshisada (新田義貞 )

-When Nitta Yoshisada tried to attack Kamakura, first he tried to attack from the land road but failed.
-So he came from the ocean side but the cliff sticks out to the ocean too far, which made it impossible to pass.
-It is said that when Nitta Yoshisada came to the place called Inamura Gasaki (稲村ヶ崎), he threw his golden sword into the ocean and prayed.
-Then the tide went out and all the soldiers were able to go around the cliff on foot.
-They charged into Kamakura and the Kamakura Bakufu fell.
-There are several opinions about this.
-Some scholars say that is not true, some say it really happened but the date is wrong, some say unusual ebb tide happened that day, and so on.
+When Nitta Yoshisada tried to attack Kamakura, he first tried to attack through the land road but failed.
+So, he approached the town from the ocean side, but the cliff sticks far out to the ocean, making it impossible for them to pass.
+The legend says that when Nitta Yoshisada came to the area called Inamura Gasaki (稲村ヶ崎), he threw his golden sword into the ocean and prayed.
+Then the tide went out, and all the soldiers were able to go around the cliff on foot.
+They charged into Kamakura, and the Kamakura Bakufu fell.
+There are several different views on the story.
+Some scholars say that is not true, some say it happened, but the date was wrong, some say unusual ebb tide occurred that day, and so on.

 Inamura Gasaki Photo is “Creative Commons” CC 表示-継承 3.0 File: Inamuragasaki tottanbu.jpg Public domain